marifante/yocto_tales/README.md

 - you are giving NET_ADMIN capability to the container using `--cap-add=NET_ADMIN` option in the docker run command.
 This is already being done in the `scripts/dockershell.sh` script.
 - it is easier if you pass the flag `nographic` to QEMU, so you can see the output in your dockershell.
 By default `runqemu` script inside OE build environment will try to open a graphical window.
 For example, you could use: `runqemu qemuarm nographic`.

+For more information about running QEMU in docker, you can check the [Yocto Tales documentation](https://github.com/marifante/yocto_tales?tab=readme-ov-file#running-qemu-in-docker).

 ### Creating tap devices

 When we are running QEMU in a docker container, it will require to create a tap device.
 Note that this will not work if you don't run the container with `--cap-add=NET_ADMIN` and `--device=/dev/net/tun`.